Minimum Auto Insurance Requirements by State in 2025 (Mandated Coverage by State)

 - Bodily injury liability: This part of the insurance policy provides coverage for any medical bills, pain, and suffering, or other medically necessary expenses resulting from a car accident.

 - Property damage liability: Property damage liability helps pay for damage to another person’s car and other property damaged in the accident.
-If the person who is insured is found to be at fault for an accident they would be responsible, through their insurance company, for the cost of damage repair.
+If the person who is insured is found to be at fault for an accident, they would be responsible, through their insurance company, for the cost of damage repair.
 Read more about the best property damage liability (PDL) auto insurance companies.

 Here is how minimum auto insurance coverage works.
 There are generally three numbers that a person will see when looking at state-mandated minimum automobile insurance coverage.
 The numbers appear as 25/50/30.
+These numbers refer to bodily injury liability and property damage liability in dollar amounts.

 - The 25 refers to the fact that the insurance must provide up to $25,000 coverage for the first person filing an injury claim in an accident